 Fiduciary Duty and Client Best Interests

 Registered Investment Advisors (RIAs) have a fiduciary duty, which requires them to always act in their clients' best interests.
-This means that they must prioritize the client and make investment decisions based on what benefits them the most.
+This means they must prioritize the client and make investment decisions based on what benefits them the most.

 Not meeting this duty could lead to severe consequences, as it violates securities laws and regulations aimed at safeguarding investors.